 The thing about places like Stockholm, places that are known for being quite expensive, is that although some things are pricey they also tend to have lots of really awesome free attractions too, so having a great time without spending too much money isn’t as difficult as you might think.
-If you want to see Stockholm on a budget, learn about the place and really see the city, take some tips from this list of ten awesome things to do there for a tenner or less.
+If you want to see Stockholm on a budget, learn about the place and really see the city, take some tips from this list of ten great things to do in Stockholm on a budget.

 Free walking tours are the best.
 You get a whistle-stop tour of a new place which helps you get your bearings, plus you’ll hear a few of the city’s interesting stories.
 There are three different tours you can take with Free Tour Stockholm; the city tour takes you through central Stockholm, you can take a tour of just the Old Town, or you can explore the very cool Söder area of the city.
 Hey, you can even do all three if you like.
 Just don’t forget to tip your guide – they only earn what you think they were worth!